andreyyurin/BoxTV/README.md

 ## Description

-This application demonstrates the work with TV channels using android TIF (TV Input Framework)
+This repository contains a sample Android TV application that demonstrates the integration with the TV Input Framework (TIF)